Landing Pages → Link, QR, NFC

 ▲ Top

-2. Create a Service Account → to act as the anonymous Owner of your Public Link
+• C. Create a Service Account → to act as the anonymous "User" of your Public Link

-3. Prepare a Shortcut Form (or Forms) that will be launched by your Public Link
+• D. Prepare a Shortcut Form that will be launched by your Public Link

 • A. Enter an easily recognizable Public Link Nameex.
 Wheelchair Request